RaySCS/COVID-19-State-Tracker/README.md

 One of the largest challenges I faced was connecting the EJS (Embedded Javascript) to the JavaScript file I was running off of my server.
 However, after a couple hours, I figured out how to correctly mainpulate the index file through sending a response from my server.

 # Audience of My Web App
-I envision the audience of my web app to be healthcare workers/constituents in our society who are looking to find conscise statistics regarding the COVID-19 Situation in their respective states without having to scour the internet.
+I envision the audience of my web app to be healthcare workers/constituents in our society who are looking to find concise statistics regarding the COVID-19 Situation in their respective states without having to scour the internet.
 Instead, I believe my web app can help our society in the terms of centralizing a place for reliable data.

 # Accomplishments I am Proud Of
 I was able to make this full stack web app all from scratch and without using any pre-made projects.
 Furthermore, I believe the simplistic yet effective UI is key in order to bring more of a larger audience.